 This slider has a fun and quirky design that makes it perfect for bloggers and anyone running a slightly offbeat website.

-The slider has a red ‘dotted’ frame, that is bold and fun.
+The jquery gallery has a red ‘dotted’ frame, that is bold and fun.
 The red stands out well against both light and dark backgrounds.

 Hovering over the slider brings up navigational ‘arrows’.
 These are, again, quite quirky and unique in design.
 The arrows are made up of three white dots in a red circle.
 Clicking on one of the circles navigates you through the images.